pikasTech/pikadoc-en/docs/source/优化内存占用、配置 libc.md

-# PikaScript configuration manual
+# PikaPython configuration manual

 ## When to configure

-PikaScript itself is **configuration-free**, so usually you don't need to know this part.
+PikaPython itself is **configuration-free**, so usually you don't need to know this part.

-You can consider configuring PikaScript when you have the following requirements:
+You can consider configuring PikaPython when you have the following requirements:

 - faster speed
 - Smaller memory footprint